STUDIO ART COURSES:

 Discover the sometimes surprising origins of the art movement that gave the world some of its most recognizable masterpieces, such as da Vinci’s Mona Lisa and Michelangelo’s Sistine Chapel—many of which are entirely unrelated to art.
 This concise, informative lecture also discusses the late work of Michelangelo and Raphael, and how their contributions to the Mannerist movement of the 16th century helped bring the Renaissance to an end.

-Florence: Birthplace of the Renaissance (one hour)
+Florence: Birthplace of the Renaissance (ninety minutes)

 Google "Florence, Italy," and you're bound to come across the phrase "Birthplace of the Renaissance."
 Take a historical art tour of one of the world's most beautiful cities, starting with the Etruscans who gave the region of Tuscany its name, and view the many art treasures on display there.